natashiblie/is-london-rainy/README.md

 The objective is to assess the raininess of **London, UK** relative to other cities with varied climates.
 We collected historical precipitation data for the entire year of 2023 to enable a detailed comparison of annual rain patterns.

-- The `data_collection_script.py` script uses functions from `data_collection_utils.py` to automate data collection.
-By specifying a city and date range, the script retrieves historical weather data and saves it to a JSON file.

 #### Cities Selected for Comparison:
 1. **London, UK** – The main city of interest, often portrayed as rainy.
 2. **Singapore** – Known for its tropical climate with high annual rainfall.